6 Techniques To Cope With Stress

 Time and again, numerous studies have proven how exercise is one the best ways to bust stress.
 Stress causes the human body to go into a fight-or-flight response that sends the body into high charge mode causing it to be filled with a lot of nervous energy and a sudden flood of hormones like adrenaline and cortisol.
 Nervous energy is excess energy generated as a result of stress.
 But in physiological terms, energy only points to one thing- a sugar (glucose) rush.
 Nervous energy has to be dissipated quickly or else can be very dangerous.

-- Yoga & Stretches: Yoga poses and general stretching can relieve tension from muscles and make the body more flexible.
-Release of tension from muscles can bring about a feeling of relaxation.
+3. Yoga & Stretches: Yoga poses and general stretching can relieve tension from muscles and make the body more flexible.
+The release of tension from muscles can bring about a feeling of relaxation.

-- Progressive Muscle-Relaxation Techniques: This technique involves progressively tensing and relaxing each muscle group.
+5. Progressive Muscle-Relaxation Techniques: This technique involves progressively tensing and relaxing each muscle group.
 For instance, close your fist and hold it tight for 5 seconds.
 Feel the tension inside?
 Now relax your hand and imagine the tension slipping away.
-Do the same to your other fist and gradually progress upwards exercising each body part.
+Do the same with your other fist and gradually progress upwards exercising each body part.

 Be consistent with these exercises and feel the stress melt away.
 Truworth Wellness also offers guided programs for stress management that helps the employees develop a stress-free lifestyle.